paulasilvatech/Mastery-AI-Apps-Dev/NAVIGATION.md

 🎉 **Welcome to your AI development mastery journey!**

 Remember: The goal is not just to complete modules, but to gain practical, production-ready skills that transform your career.

-Need help?
-Check our [Support Channels](SUPPORT.md) or open an issue.